What is IPM?

 Can we, the customers, do rodent exclusion ourselves?

 Yes, customers can do their own rodent exclusion.
 You can base your exclusion on the itemized report from your initial inspection.
-Here are rodent exclusion methods you can use around your home or structure.

 Is bio-hazard clean-up included in your regular services when you remove traps and do rodent exclusion (rodent proofing) ?